fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

   - the Notification endpoint, to notify the deletion of a Digital Credential to the Credential Issuer;
   - the Credential endpoint, to refresh a Digital Credential that is already present in the Wallet Instance (also called Digital Credential re-issuance, see section :ref:`pid-eaa-issuance:Re-Issuance Flow`).

 To mitigate the impact of a stolen Refresh Token, the Refresh Tokens MUST be DPoP.
-These aspects are detailed and discussed in Section :ref:`Security Considerations <sec_pei_security_considerations_1>`.
+These aspects are detailed and discussed in Section :ref:`pid-eaa-issuance:Security Considerations`.

 Figure below shows how to obtain a new DPoP Access Token and a new DPoP Refresh Token to the Token Endpoint.